Exact Lagrangian tori in symplectic Milnor fibers constructed with fillings: Criterion for the nonvanishing of the Symplectic Homology of a Weinstein -manifold.

 \section{Criterion for the nonvanishing of the Symplectic Homology of a Weinstein $4$-manifold.}

-There are various topological and symplectic invariants that one can compute from a Weinstein handlebody diagram, one of which is symplectic homology.
-Let $X_{\Lambda}$ denote the Weinstein $4$-manifold obtained from attaching Weinstein $2$-handles to a Legendrian link $\Lambda\subset (\#^{m} (S^1\times S^2), \xi_{std})$.
-Bourgeois, Ekholm and Eliashberg in \cite{BEE, Ekholm} gave a relation between Legendrian invariants of the critical attaching Legendrian spheres of $2$ handles and symplectic invariants of the resulting Weinstein manifold.
+Bourgeois, Ekholm and Eliashberg in~\cite{BEE, Ekholm} gave a relation between Legendrian invariants of the critical attaching Legendrian spheres of $2$-handles and symplectic invariants of the resulting Weinstein manifold.
 In particular, they showed that

-where $L\mathbf{H}^{H_0}(\Lambda)$ is the homology of Hochschild like complex associated to the Legendrian contact homology differential graded algebra over $\Q$.
-Leverson in~\cite{Leverson} used this result to show that if $\Lambda$ has a graded augmentation the symplectic homology $S\mathbf{H}(X_{\Lambda})$ does not vanish.
-We provide a generalization of this non-vanishing criterion.
+where $L\mathbf{H}^{H_0}(\Lambda)$ is the homology of Hochschild like complex associated to the Legendrian contact homology differential graded algebra of $\Lambda$ over $\Q$.
+Leverson in~\cite[Corollary 1.5]{Leverson} used this result to show that if $\Lambda$ has a graded augmentation, then the symplectic homology $S\mathbf{H}(X_{\Lambda})$ does not vanish.
+We provide a generalization of this non-vanishing criterion, where now for Legendrian links $\Lambda$ that have at least one sublink with a graded augmentation or a graded representation, $S\mathbf{H}(X_{\Lambda})\neq 0$.
+See Figure~\ref{fig:examples_sh} for three such Legendrians.
+The first two Legendrian links shown on the left of Figure~\ref{fig:examples_sh} do not have a graded augmentation but have a sublink (the max-tb unknot link component) that does.
+The Legendrian knot $m(10_{132})$ whose front is shown on the right of Figure~\ref{fig:examples_sh} has a graded representation but no graded augmentations or finite graded representations~\cite[Section 2.2]{Sivek} (the proof is written over $\Z_2$ but also holds with minor modifications over $\Z$).